GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 If more than one `ElementalArea` exists on the `DataObject` being validated, you can define which area(s) the validation applies to.
 Note that this validation is spread across all areas validated against.
 This means if you set a minimum of 3 blocks and two elemental areas, there must be 3 blocks spread however the user likes across both areas (e.g. 1 in area 1 and 2 in area 2) rather than requiring 3 blocks in each area.
 Positional validation is per area, so if a position is defined and a block exists in each area, it must be in the defined position in each of those areas.
-If the only configuration set for a block class is the AreaFieldName, a default min value of 1 will be implicitly set.
+If the only configuration set for a block class is the `AreaFieldName`, a default min value of 1 will be implicitly set.

 ```PHP
 RequiredBlocksValidator::create([